Light Rail Connections

 Ride light rail in Snohomish County

-Sound Transit's Lynnwood Link Extension offers four light rail stations North of Northgate Station.
-Community Transit's many services can make catching the train at Lynnwood, Mountlake Terrace, and Shoreline easy and light rail makes for faster local and regional connections for anyone taking transit.
+Sound Transit's Lynnwood Link Extension offers four light rail stations North of Northgate Station in Lynnwood, Mountlake Terrace, and Shoreline, making for faster local and regional connections.

 a Swift bus arriving at Lynnwood City Center Station with the CT Ride Store and Link light rail in the background